 Explore Deep Ellum

-Try out local craft beverages
+Try local craft beverages

 Dallas has a booming craft beverage scene.
 In the Design District, Peticolas Brewing Company is a stand-out, and Deep Ellum Brewing Company in (you guessed it) Deep Ellum is not to be missed either.
-Bishop Cider Co. is also one of our family favorites.
-At their location in the Bishop Arts District, you can try a variety (usually at least a half-dozen) of their offerings, ranging from sweeter, more apple-y varieties to ones infused with hops.
-For wine, head to Main Street in Grapevine for a group of great wineries.
-For the harder stuff, there are some great distilleries in Texas, too.
-Check out Witherspoon Distillery a few minutes away in Lewisville or Firestone & Robertson Distilling if your travels are taking you to Fort Worth, too.
+Cidercade is also one of our favorites.
+At their spot in the Design District, you can try a variety of offerings from Bishop Cider Co. ranging from sweeter, more apple-y varieties to ones infused with hops.
+When you’re done tasting, you can play unlimited games for just $12.

 In the spring, there are gorgeous tulips everywhere, beautiful topiaries, and grand displays.
 In the fall, it’s a destination for family photo shoots for good reason—the fabulous marigolds, the spectacular pumpkin exhibits, and colorful gourds spilling around the property.
 Whether you’re alone, on a date, or with your family, the Arboretum is a great place to enjoy the environment or even stop for a picnic if you’re so moved.

 If you’re planning to go to the Arboretum, Reunion Tower, or other fun places to visit in Dallas, consider the CityPASS to save time and money.